-If copper is the trendy metal, that’s what my Christmas ornaments will be made of!
-Here is a do-it-yourself that you will love for how quick, smart and easy it is!
-See how you can transform any older and dated round ornaments – or new and inexpensive ones – into modern and sparkling ones!
+Here is a do-it-yourself Christmas project that you will love for how quick, smart and easy it is!
+See how you can transform any plain ball ornaments – new or old – into modern and sparkling ones!

 You will need: